sudheerj/reactjs-interview-questions/README.md

     **Note:** You can also use reusable [react error boundary](https://github.com/bvaughn/react-error-boundary) third-party component without writing any class. i.e, No need to use class components for Error boundaries.

-    The usage is quite straight forward.
+    The usage of Error boundaries from the above library is quite straight forward.

     ```jsx
     "use client";